On the Subspace Choosability in Graphs: Hardness Result

 We also need the following simple lemma, whose proof employs ideas from~\cite{GutnerT09}.

 \begin{lemma} For every field $\Fset$ and for every integer $k\ge 3$, the following holds.
-There exists a polynomial-time reduction from the problem of deciding for a given input of a bipartite graph $G=(V,E)$ and a function $f:V\to \{2,3\}$ whether $G$ is $f$-vector choosable over $\Fset$, to the problem of deciding whether a given bipartite graph is $k$-vector choosable over $\Fset$. \end{lemma}
+There exists a polynomial-time reduction from the problem of deciding for a given input of a bipartite graph $G=(V,E)$ and a function $f:V\to \{2,3\}$ whether $G$ is $f$-subspace choosable over $\Fset$, to the problem of deciding whether a given bipartite graph is $k$-subspace choosable over $\Fset$. \end{lemma}

 \begin{proof} We start by proving the statement of the lemma for $k=3$.
 Given a bipartite graph $G=(V,E)$ with bipartition $V = V_1 \cup V_2$ and given a function $f: V \rightarrow \{2,3\}$, consider the graph $G'$ that consists of nine copies of $G$, labelled $G_{i,j}$ for $i,j \in [3]$, and two additional vertices $v_1, v_2$ such that, for each $\ell \in \{1,2\}$, the vertex $v_\ell$ is adjacent to all vertices $u$ with $f(u)=2$ in the copies of $V_\ell$.
 It is easy to see that $G'$ is bipartite and that it can be constructed in polynomial running time.